 The ICCB has the responsibility of overseeing Title II activities under the Adult Education and Family Literacy Act.
-Services provided include but are not limited to assessment, basic skills instruction, English language acquisition instruction, high school equivalency instruction, career awareness, workforce preparation, online instruction, bridge programs as well as accelerated education and training programs.
-Currently, there are 86 providers of Adult Education and Family Literacy in Illinois that consist of community colleges, community based organizations, regional offices of education and other approved providers.
-The mission and vision of Adult Education is to provide every individual in Illinois access to Adult Education and Literacy services.
-In Illinois, more than 1.7 million adults have less than 12 grades of formal education, approximately 2.6 million Illinois residents speak a language other than English in their home, and more than 552,000 immigrants reside in Illinois.
-The ICCB seeks to prepare adult learners to compete for jobs of the present and the future.
-To accomplish this it is necessary to build a system that is education, training, and workforce focused.
+Services provided include, but are not limited to, assessment, basic skills instruction, English language acquisition instruction, high school equivalency instruction, career awareness, workforce preparation, online instruction, bridge programs as well as accelerated education and training programs.
+Currently, there are 86 providers of adult education and family literacy in Illinois that consist of community colleges, community based organizations, regional offices of education and other approved providers.
+The mission and vision of adult education is to provide every individual in Illinois access to adult education, approximately 2.6 million Illinois residents speak a language other than English in their home, and more than 552,000 immigrants reside in Illinois.
+ICCB seeks to prepare adult learners to compete for jobs of the present and the future.
+To accomplish this it is necessary to build a system that is education, training and workforce focused.